Pyrrolizidine alkaloid: Pharmacological effects

 Next to its toxicological effects, PAs have long been researched for their potential beneficial effects.
 Traditional medicinal plants have long been known to contain PAs, the exact effect of the PAs regarding beneficial effect of the plants is debated.
 Among these traditional medicines is the root of Ligularia achyrotricha of Tibet.
 Several pharmacological effects have been found.
 Among these effects are antimicrobial activity, antiviral activity and antineoplastic activity, acetylcholinesterase inhibition, and gastric ulcers treatment.

 Antimicrobial activity of several PAs have been identified as having mild to strong effect against bacteria: E. coli and P. chrysogenum.
 In particular Lasiocarpine and 7-angeloyl heliotrine were found to have significant activity against these microbes.
 Derivatives of PAs have been found to induce cell death in these bacteria by attacking bacterial cell membranes.
 Retronecine derivatives have been found slow the growth rate of several strains of the fungus Fusarium oxysporum.

 Antiviral activity has been found in haliotridine derivates.
 However, effects are not consistent across PA compounds, derivates significantly differ in activity between different viral pathogens.
 As a result, it is difficult to determine an exact PA with an effect on a specific virus.
 Several PAs have been found with significant inhibition of growth in the following viruses: coxsackie, poliomyelitis, measles, and vesicular stomatitis.

 Antineoplastic activity, specifically against leukemia, has been found in retronecine derivatives such as indicine.
 A 1984 study by L. Letendre treated 22 leukaemia patients with indicine, this resulted in a significant observed antineoplastic response with four complete remissions and five partial remissions.
-An observed adverse side effect of the treatment was observed in 5 patients who died of hepatic toxicity likely caused by the medication.
+An adverse side effect of the treatment was observed in 5 patients who died of hepatic toxicity likely caused by the medication.
 Two different dose levels were tested on children: 2 g/m2/ day for 5 consecutive days (14 patients) and 2,5 g/m2/ day for 5 consecutive days (17 patients).
 Therapeutic effect was determined based on these doses and deemed to have a limited antileukemic effect below a dose of 3 g/m2/ day.
 However, this study also found severe hepatotoxic responses to be common at these doses.